Gaspé couple fights to save ancestral home from coastal erosion | CBC News

 Much of the beach was swept away after it was damaged by storms and high tides, but it has since been restored.

-In the meantime, back in New Richmond, Willett and Aiken say they hope they can preserve their home to one day be able to hand it to their daughters.
+In the meantime, back in New Richmond, Willett and Aitken say they hope they can preserve their home to one day be able to hand it to their daughters.

 "It's just forever and ever and ever a beautiful spot here," Willett said.
 "It's a lot of work to maintain it [and] keep it up … but that's OK."